Nursery World is website of The Reference Publishing Co Ltd, Auckland, New Zealand.

 NZ Nursery Register

-Questionnaires are now going out to update company listings for the new 2016/17 edition of the NZ Nursery Register, due out in October.
+The 2016/17 edition of the NZ Nursery Register is now available.
 The Register carries a mass of detailed information about all companies and people in or associated with the garden industry in NZ.
 The listings are published free, which is why it is so comprehensive.

 The Register is a fantastic place to advertise to reach the NZ garden industry.
 Many buyers make their copies last two or more years and the Register’s penetration is as high as 86% into some sectors.